inflac/Matrix-Status-Bot/README.md

 * add and remove services without recompiling the plugin
 * add and remove authorized users without recompiling the plugin
 * shared service list between authorized users in groups
-* private service list in privat chat
+* private list of services in privat chat

 ## Commands
 ### Admin